-We expect that growth momentum in North America will continue to accelerate in 2021 after recovering from the COVID-19 pandemic.
-In our overall forecast for Western Europe, we have assumed a comparatively slow recovery in economic growth and industrial production.

-In South America, we are forecasting a slight increase in market growth with industrial production continuing to rise.
+We expect that in 2022 growth momentum in North America will remain in place.
+In our overall forecast for Western Europe, we have assumed comparatively moderate economic growth.
+In South America, we are forecasting low market growth.

 Forward-looking statements